-The BRSA enacted a new Regulation on Banks' Information Systems and Electronic Banking Services (the "IT Systems Regulation") which was published in the Official Gazette No. 31069 dated 15 March 2020.
+The BRSA enacted the Regulation on Banks' Information Systems and Electronic Banking Services (the "IT Systems Regulation") which was published in the Official Gazette No. 31069 dated 15 March 2020.
 The IT Systems Regulation was initially going to enter into force on 1 July 2020.
-However, the BRSA amended the IT Systems Regulation on 22 June 2020 and postponed the effective date from 1 July 2020 to 1 January 2021, except for certain provisions including those relating to track record mechanism, management of the outsourcing of services, reverse transaction in electronic banking, transaction security in mobile banking, electronic and mobile banking in authentication mechanism, transfer of sensitive and/or confidential information to customers via electronic banking, telephone banking and ATM banking.
+However, the BRSA amended the IT Systems Regulation on 22 June 2020 and postponed the effective date from 1 July 2020 to 1 January 2021, except for certain provisions including those relating to track record mechanism, management of the outsourcing of services, reverse transaction in electronic banking, transaction security in mobile banking, electronic and mobile banking in authentication mechanism, transfer of sensitive and/or confidential information to customers via electronic banking, telephone banking and ATM banking.Risk Management and Control Mechanisms on Information Systems